Palatal expansion

 A palatal expander is a device in the field of orthodontics which is used to widen the upper jaw (maxilla) so that the bottom and upper teeth will fit together better.
 This is a common orthodontic procedure.
-Although the use of an expander is most common in children and adolescents 8–18 years of age, it can also be used in adults, although expansion is slightly more uncomfortable and takes longer.
-A patient who would rather not wait several months for the end result by a palatal expander may be able to opt for a surgical separation of the maxilla.
+The use of an expander is most common in children and adolescents 8–18 years of age.
+It can also be used in adults, although expansion is more uncomfortable and takes longer in adults.
+A patient who would rather not wait several months for the end result achieved by a palatal expander may be able to opt for a surgical separation of the maxilla.
 Use of a palatal expander is most often followed by braces to then straighten the teeth.

+Palate expanders are a useful tool in expanding the airway due to previous dental extractions.

 It is believed that expansion therapy should be started in patients either before or during their peak growth spurt.
 To obtain maximal skeletal changes, the therapy is typically initiated at a very early age.
-Expansion therapy performed after the peak growth spurt will lead to more dental changes than skeletal which leads to tipping of buccal teeth.
+Expansion therapy performed after the peak growth spurt will lead to more dental changes than skeletal ones, leading to tipping of buccal teeth.